opentelekomcloud-infra/system-config/doc/source/zuul.rst

 Those certificates must be maintained according to the security requirements and deployment specifics.
-In general it is preferred to use short living self-signed certificates for the Zookeeper cluster as well as LetsEncrypt certificates for Web access.
+In general it is preferred to use short-lived self-signed certificates for the Zookeeper cluster as well as LetsEncrypt certificates for Web access.

 User and account Management